rehema-HM/greenscreen/README.md

 # greenscreen
-Find two files including a jupyter notebook
+Find the python file.A  jupyter notebook with the same output is also include